Sitaye/GDDSG-Jittor/README.md

 1. PyTorch uses `def forward()` for forward propagation while Jittor uses `def execute()`.
 2. The implementation and underlying logic of many functions in Jittor differ from those in PyTorch.
 For example, using the `eval()` function will force all gradient updates to stop, but PyTorch will not.
 3. Jittor will place all `jt.Var` type variables on GPU if `jt.flags.use_cuda` is set to 1.
 In this case, you may need to  administer the GPU memory usage manually by deleting intermediate variables on time, and running `jt.sync_all()` and `jt.gc()`.
+4. Jittor and PyTorch have different implementations of operators, and random seed generation also differs, so experiments are bound to produce errors.
+At the same time, Jittor's simplified implementation of ViT will also produce some errors.